 Only list your main characters.
 Try it keep the list down to six or seven.
 Spend the majority of time describing your lead characters, less so supporting characters.

-8 List of standing sets.
-Most series, especially three-camera sit-coms, have a set number of standing sets where the majority of the show’s action takes place.
+8. A list of standing sets.
+Most series, especially multi-camera sit-coms, have a set number of standing sets where the majority of the show’s action takes place.
 List these sets and provided thumbnail descriptions of each if they contain unique or unusual details.

 9. Special terminology.
 If you’re creating a sci-fi or fantasy series, you should list and describe any special terms or technologies that are key to understanding your show.
 Before Star Trek, there was no general understanding of terms like “transporters,” “warp drive,” “phasers” or “tricorders.”
 Pitching Game of Thrones required a cursory explanation of terms like “The Seven Kingdoms,” “direwolves,” “White Walkers,” and “warging.”